 Fracking: a process of giving mother earth a particularly lucrative sort of enema.
 You pump the ground with water and chemicals in order to fracture it, allowing shale gas to escape.
-On the plus side, you get another fossil fuel to create power and speed up climate change with.
-On the downside, fracking has been associated with environmental and health problems associated with toxic water contaminated the water table.
+On the plus side, you get your hands on another sweet, sweet fossil fuel.
+On the downside, fracking has been associated with environmental and health problems and the potential contamination of drinking water.

-The picturesque town of Balcombe in West Sussex has been a focus of fracking activity in the UK.
-In summer 2013, fracking company Caudrilla was allowed to drill near there, despite protests from angry locals, eco-warriors and Vivienne Westwood.
+The picturesque town of Balcombe in West Sussex, England, has been a focus of fracking activity in the UK.
+In summer 2013, fracking company Cuadrilla was allowed to drill near there, despite protests from angry locals, eco-warriors, and Vivienne Westwood.

-Photographer Leonidas Toumpanos took a series of beautiful photographs of the Sussex countryside, as well as portraits of locals who live off the land and are worried for their livelihoods.
-The project was shot of film, some of which was then buried underground.
+Photographer Leonidas Toumpanos took a series of beautiful shots of the Sussex countryside, as well as portraits of locals who live off the land and are worried about their livelihoods.
+The project was done on film, some of which was then buried underground.